OctopusDeploy/blog/blog/2024-11/disabling-tenants/index.md

 - Product
 ---

-In 2025.1 Octopus has added support for disabling tenants in response to [customer requests](https://roadmap.octopus.com/c/158-ability-to-disable-tenants).
+In response to [customer feedback](https://roadmap.octopus.com/c/158-ability-to-disable-tenants) in 2025.1 Octopus has added support for disabling tenants.
 This capability allows you to manage tenants easily, preventing deployments to a specific tenant.
 This also removes tenants from license calculations allowing you to effectively archive unused tenants and re-enable them in the future.
 Disabled tenants do not allow deployments or runbook runs but are able to be edited.

 ## Enabling and Disabling